Parry’s sprint lifts Desert Hills past Snow Canyon

 Stats: Box Scores for Desert Hills @ Snow Canyon

-Wednesday’s Region 9 results
+Thursday’s Region 9 results

 Desert Hills 28, Snow Canyon 21